Harvard morgue case: Harvard Medical School incident

 FBI investigators found that Jeremy Pauley also purchased body parts from a woman named Candace Chapman Scott, 37, of Little Rock, Arkansas, after meeting Scott in a Facebook group.
 Scott admitted to stealing remains from an Arkansas crematorium where she was employed and selling them, she sold multiple brains, an arm, an ear, multiple lungs, multiple hearts, multiple breasts, a belly button, testicles, and other parts.
 During a search warrant executed at Scott’s Little Rock home, FBI investigators found numerous stolen body parts that she admitted she transported in trash bags from her work.
 Scott received a total of $10,625 from Pauley in Pennsylvania for the human remains.
 Scott was indicted in the United States District Court for the Eastern District of Arkansas on charges of theft, transporting stolen human body parts —including fetuses— and conspiracy to commit mail fraud, she pled guilty and was sentenced to 15 years in federal prison on January 16, 2025.
 On February 20, 2025, Cedric Lodge retained PK Law Group and Attorney Patrick Rahilly to handle the civil aspect of the case in Suffolk Superior Court.

+In February 2024, a Massachusetts Superior Court judge dismissed the claims against Harvard, citing statutory immunity under the Uniform Anatomical Gift Act, while allowing claims against non-Harvard defendants to proceed.
+Attorneys for the plaintiffs, including representatives of Morgan & Morgan, said they would appeal the ruling.

 On May 22, 2025 the U.S. Attorney for the Middle District of Pennsylvania's Office announced that Cedric Lodge, and his wife Denise, had both pled guilty in the United States District Court for the Middle District of Pennsylvania to charges of interstate transport of stolen human remains.
-Their sentencing date has not yet been scheduled, they could face a maximum of 10 years in prison and a fine of up to $250,000, but sentencing guidelines suggest a sentence of probation or up to six months in jail.
+They faced a maximum of 10 years in prison and a fine of up to $250,000.
+On December 16, 2025, Cedric Lodge was sentenced to 96 months (8 years) in prison and Denise Lodge was sentenced to 12 months and a day in prison for assisting.

+In October 2025, on appeal, the Supreme Judicial Court of Massachusetts ruled that the lawsuits against Harvard could proceed, finding that the allegations plausibly described a lack of good faith in oversight of the Anatomical Gift Program.